 Teaching

-My teaching is mostly based within the cultural studies and gender studies undergraduate majors at the University of Sydney.
-Below are details on the two main units that I run each year.
+My teaching is mostly based within the Cultural Studies undergraduate major and the Masters of Cultural Studies (MCS) at the University of Sydney.
+Below are details on the main units that I run most years.
 In addition, I often teach graduate student workshops at Sydney and other universities around the world.
-Below you will also find some information on the MOOC that I helped to establish at the University of New South Wales (prior to my move to the University of Sydney in 2018).

 Understanding our place in a changing environment is a 21st century priority.
 This unit uses feminist, decolonising, and multispecies, frameworks to investigate how environmental problems are shaped by intersecting factors of gender, race, sexuality, ability, economic status, and colonialisms.
 Drawing on examples such as climate change, toxic contamination, resource extraction, and biodiversity loss, this unit examines the material and conceptual links between human and non-human natures, and cultural, political, economic and social forces.